open-resources/physics_bank/content/public/007.Momentum and Impulse/2D Collisions/collision_of_carts/collision_of_carts.md

   type: multiple-choice
   pl-customizations:
     weight: 1
+myst:
   substitutions:
     params:
       vars:
         title: Collision of Two Carts
       part1:
         ans1:
           value: It is less than $p$.
         ans2:
           value: It is equal to $p$.
         ans3:
           value: It is larger than $p$.
         ans4:
           value: It is impossible to predict what the momentum of cart B will be after the collision.
 ---
 # {{ params.vars.title }}
 Cart A with momentum of magnitude $p$ collides with cart B and rebounds.
 Cart B is initially at rest and cart A is going in the negative direction.